FY22 Climate and Open Space Priorities

 - $250,000 for composting, trash, and recycling receptacles

 - $100,000 to provide a year-round, centralized Zero Waste Drop Off Center that would shift some of the demand from the currently oversubscribed seasonal drop-off

 Boston is committed to creating and maintaining clean, green, safe, accessible and climate-resilient open space as a key strategy for sustaining Boston’s world-class open space environment.

 The City recognizes the important role that open spaces play in an equitable recovery from COVID-19 for all of Boston’s communities.
-The FY22 budget includes increased capacity for the Parks and Recreation Department, which will not only support ongoing work with the Environment Department, but also allow for close collaboration with the newly created Equity and Inclusion Cabinet.
-These cooperative efforts will ensure that open spaces reflect the equity priorities of the City.
+The FY22 budget includes increased capacity for the Parks and Recreation Department, which will support ongoing work with the Environment Department and allow for close collaboration with the newly created Equity and Inclusion Cabinet.
+The budget also includes funding for an additional arborist to care for trees across the City and maintain our tree canopy.
+These efforts will ensure that open spaces reflect the equity priorities of the City.

 Additionally, a $250,000 investment to support the Citywide Recreation program will expand summer recreation opportunities for Boston youth as the City recovers from the COVID-19 pandemic.

 Boston will continue to prepare for climate change by investing at least 10% of all new capital funding to open space, infrastructure, and facilities projects that are climate resilient or contribute to making the City more environmentally friendly.